-- Most importantly bare in mind it’s going to be cold but smile like you’re on a tropical beach sipping pina coladas.
+- If it’s going to be cold on your wedding day, smile like you’re on a tropical beach sipping Pina Coladas.
 It’s worth a few minutes of sharing body heat outside for a lifetime of stunning wedding photographs.
-You’ll always remember the rain on your wedding day so make sure you look happy in your wedding photographs.
+You’ll always remember the rain ore cold weather on your wedding day so make sure you look happy in your wedding photographs.

 - When choosing your wedding venue take into consideration wet weather locations indoors, not all venues offer ideal opportunities if the weather takes a sudden turn.
-Ask the wedding co-ordinator during venue viewings about wet weather weddings and ensure there is adequate space and suitable locations for your drinks reception and wedding photographs.
+Ask the wedding co-ordinator during venue viewings about wet weather weddings and ensure there is adequate space and suitable locations for your drinks reception and group wedding photographs.

 - As tempting as it is to check the long range weather forecast don’t rely on any weather forecast more than 48 hours in advance!
 Be prepared for the weather just incase and enjoy the day.